 - The fund should demonstrate a proactive attitude towards improving ESG initiatives.
 In achieving best practice, annual reviews should be conducted and disseminated to investors.

 Managers of AREF member funds have operational policies and procedures which ensure that they are accountable for their actions and demonstrate an alignment of interest between the manager and investors.
 This includes:

 - The setting of performance objectives, fund benchmarks and performance calculations, internal investment committees including management structure and accountability, clarity over calculation and timeliness of distributions, transparency in reporting of fees and expenses, adequate procedures for provision of unit pricing and dealing in subscriptions and redemptions, collection and reporting of fund flows and other relevant data.

 Managers are expected to provide clear transparent and unambiguous documentation about the governance and structure of AREF member funds.
 This includes:

 - Fund structure, fund objectives and strategy, governance matters such as fund oversight by committee, details surrounding the appointment, obligations and termination of the manager, how and when the fund will end its life, liquidity provisions and investor protection policies such as confidentiality and disaster recovery.

 - Managers should demonstrate integrity and ensure that investors will be treated fairly in all circumstances.

 Self Certification Process

 To confirm compliance with the Code of Practice, all AREF funds need to complete our self-certification process.
 Upon completion of this, AREF issue fund members with the Quality Mark for that year.
 The results from the self-certification process are shown in a yearly matrix.
 Click the links to the left to view historic self-certification results.
-The online self-certification process will be launched in Summer 2019 - members will be notified.

 Our unique Code of Practice & Quality Mark are widely recognised as the gold standard in corporate governance.